DavidRieman/WheelMUD/README.md

 See [Getting Started](Documentation/GettingStarted.md) from the [Documentation](Documentation/README.md) pages for a more thorough walk-through to get up and running.

 ## GitHub Processes
-* Feel free to introduce yourself and ask questions and such in the Issues section.
-General banter will likely eventually be closed, after any issues/bugs/tasks have been diligently extracted to separate, tracked issues.
+* Feel free to introduce yourself and ask questions and such in at the [Welcome Thread](https://github.com/DavidRieman/WheelMUD/discussions/20) in Discussions.
 * Please comment on an issue if you plan to take it on, so we do not accidentally duplicate efforts.
+We are also starting to experiment with the GitHub Projects tab, so feel free to check that out.
-* Pull requests should generally target WheelMud/WheelMUD.
+* Pull requests should generally target DavidRieman/WheelMUD.

 ## License
 Microsoft Public License (MS-PL).
 [Read Here](src/LICENSE.txt).